alexlafroscia/ember-picturefill/README.md

 - It pulls in the Picturefill library from NPM instead of Bower and automatically imports it into your app.
 The minified version is automatically used for production builds.
 - The polyfill will only be run against the DOM at most one time per `render` cycle to cut down on unnecessary work

-## Todo

-- [ ] Provide a list of plugins that you also want to import
-- [ ] Proper Fastboot support
-    - [ ] Exclude the library in the Fastboot build
-    - [ ] No-op the `refresh` function in the Fastboot environment

 ## Compatibility Note